Where Do HTML Pages Come From

 - Everything on the page is predefined.

-- All style can be implemented with CSS.
+- All styles can be implemented with CSS.

 On the other end, the complex UX apps (i.e. interactive games) are easier to